vpp-dev/vpp-release-notes/README.md

 @page release_notes_2106 Release notes for VPP 21.06

-More than 190 commits since the previous release, including 78 fixes.
+More than 205 commits since the previous release, including 84 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 21.06 release, generated as on Fri Feb  5 01:54:34 UTC 2021.
+These are the *DRAFT* release notes for the upcoming VPP 21.06 release, generated as on Sat Feb  6 01:49:59 UTC 2021.

 HIGHLIGHTS-PLACEHOLDER